JiaweiSheng/JiaweiSheng.github.io/_pages/about.md

 ## Awards

+The **Zhuli Yuehua outstanding doctoral scholarship, Chinese Academy of Sciences** at 2022.

 The **Top 1 Winner** of CCKS 2021 Competition: Fine-grained Event Detection Competition, Chinese Information Processing Society of China.
 2021.

 The **Technological Innovation Award** of CCKS 2021 Competition: Fine-grained Event Detection Competition, Chinese Information Processing Society of China.
 2021.